-- Spider: links the spider is unable to resolve.
+- 0: Pages the spider is unable to resolve.

-- Link: links in error.
+- 1: Links in error.
 Examples are: links pointing to files which are not found at the designated location, links omitting the required trailing /, links pointing to files which timeout during reading by the spider.

-- Redirect: links which result in a browser re-direct.
+- 2: Redirects.
+Links which result in a browser re-direct.

-- Timeout: links which result in a timeout whilst trying to connect.
+- 3: Timeouts.
+Links which result in a timeout whilst trying to connect.

-- HTML: pages which fail the HTML validation test.
+- 4: HTML.
+Web pages which fail the HTML validation test.

-- Church: invalid or faulty church database entries.
+- 7: Church.
+Invalid or faulty church database entries.

-- Info: pages which use a spider directive.
+- 8: Info.
+Pages which use a spider directive.

 The resulting web page can be sorted into several different orders using the sort order directives at the top of the page:

 - Date: date the problem was first detected.